You are currently viewing Magga Paccaya- Condition of Paths

 On the other hand side, there are human beings who choose a goal for themselves and thus, if they posses wisdom and inquiry, their path becomes equally a chosen one.

 Self-chosen paths may generally be expected to be paths leading upwards.
-This may mean an aim to acquire a better condition in human life, but for those possessing knowledge, paths aiming higher than that become available too.
+This may at least mean an aim to acquire a better condition in human life.
+But for those possessing knowledge, paths aiming higher than that also become available.
 Thus, for those who have come to know about the various heavens towering above the realm of human beings, they may aim for a rebirth in any of these, if they equally acquire an understanding of some of their characteristics and fulfill the proper conditions necessary for a rebirth in there.

 Then again, we may think more specifically about the Buddhist path of training.
 Which is divided into various stages, which allows a person to rest more closely in the here and now, temporarily losing sight of the goal, in order to more effectively walk the path.
 In the buddhists scheme of training, a person will first train in virtue (through repetition of virtuous actions), which will protect him or her to some degree, from coming into easy contact with persons whose goals and intentions may be un-virtuous and thus harmful to his or her path and wellbeing.